Undermmon/PR-MapTracker-Bot/README.md

 Played maps are persisted on a SQlite database called *maps.db* inside the *bin* directory.

-Bot *logs* and *maps.db* will be automatically created if not found.
+Both *logs* and *maps.db* will be automatically created if not found.

 ## Updating